top of page

 Because of this, Light Language often feels familiar before it feels understandable.

-• Breathwork or rhythmic entrainment, including structured sound methods such as binaural beats
+• Rhythmic entrainment, including structured sound methods such as binaural beats

 • Sustained inward attention